DARK PARTITION

 Muffled voices drifted through the open door—a woman and a man, perhaps.

-Sullivan tilted his head up slightly, straining to see the man’s face in the dark.
+Sullivan tilted his head up, straining to see the man’s face in the dark.
 “Assistance?” he asked with a wry smile.
 “You have an interesting approach to asking for help.”

-“Apologies, but I prefer to see who I’m speaking with,” the man said, his voice artificially polite.
+“Apologies, but I prefer to see who I’m speaking to.”

 “I’d say the same,” Sullivan retorted, squinting against the bright light.